 - deterioration in clinical condition, in the absence of vitamin C dosage.

-Don’t forget that happened to heavily cancer patients, after mega vitamin C dosages.
-Symptoms resolved after 2 to 3 hours, after injection with vitamin C.
+Don’t forget that these side effects happened to cancer patients, after megadoses of vitamin C. Symptoms resolved after 2 to 3 hours, after injection with vitamin C.

 - stabilize cancer,